kevanshinaik/Webdevelopment-Internship-task1/README.md

 # Webdevelopment-Internship-task1
-Task consist of designing Frontend web development using HTML, CSS , Bootstrap , php.
+Task consist of designing Frontend web development using HTML, CSS , Bootstrap , php and Python project.

 Methology used to complete the internship:

 Week 1 - Learn concepts of HTML, Bootstrap, CSS and php.

 Week 2- Start building the websites.